Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 });
 ```

-This will generate every reshapedItem every even just one element is changed in items array, which is not perf friendly, what might be a better design is:
+This will generate every reshapedItem every even just one element is changed in items array, which is not perf friendly.
+What might be a better design is:

 Do:
 ```typescript